epinio/epinio/docs/decisions/adr-extend-application-manifest.md

 support of the Web UI's ability to show the user a selection of commits to choose from when creating an application or editing it's source.
 This also helps telling the user where the source came from (`main`, `v2.7.6`, etc.)

+The names of the new fields in the CRD, i.e. `archive`, `provider`, and `branch` are translated as they are to the YAML serialization for these fields.
+In contrast to the existing `repository` field, which is translated to `url` in the YAML.

 The modified part of the CRD is